SEARCH AND DESTROY

 “They’re both my step-brothers.
 My step-mom don’t ever take my side.”

-We sat quietly until I got up, and we moved to the window.
+We sit quietly until I get up.
+We move to the window.

 “Your back’s okay now?”

 “Yeah.
-That massage made it feel great.
+That massage makes it feel great.
 Thanks.”

 “I’ll be better soon, but you can always come over.
 Last night I was way stoned and over-did it.”